 The rural regions of Europe embrace thousands of local and sub-regional economies, rich in micro, small and medium-sized enterprises, including a growing number of the social and community enterprises.
-These form the lifeblood of communities and contribute greatly to the broader economies of European nations.
+These form the lifeblood of villages and communities and contribute greatly to the broader economies of European nations.
 Policies and programmes should concentrate more on strengthening social and community enterprises established for disadvantaged rural citizens.
 We assert the great importance of enhancing the vitality and viability of these local and sub-regional economies throughout rural Europe utilising locally appropriate and innovative approaches.
-Of high importance is the provision of versatile advisory, business support and credit services, plus vocational education and training, accurately geared to the existing and potential job opportunities.
+Of high importance is the provision of versatile advisory, business support and credit services, plus vocational and community education and training, accurately geared to the existing and potential job opportunities.
+We call on EU and governments to support local rural economies.